 When you create a new data file, specify the keyword

-immediately after the data file size for theinnodb_data_file_path
+newrawimmediately after the data file size for theinnodb_data_file_pathoption:[mysqld] innodb_data_home_dir= innodb_data_file_path=//./D::10GnewrawThe

-has initialized the new partition, stop the server, changenewraw
+InnoDBhas initialized the new partition, stop the server, changenewrawin the data file specification toraw:[mysqld] innodb_data_home_dir= innodb_data_file_path=//./D::10GrawRestart the server.

 Comments